-Failure of the top fuse (a) could indicate a problem in the stabiliser module or within the subsequent mixer circuitry.
-The lower fuse (b) protects the Auxiliary +24V DC output (pin 12 of the 'D' connector).
-It is rated at 1 Amp and if this supply is used to source current for the priority current sinks transistors, then these may have been damaged by the overload.
-These sinks are located on each priority module.
+Failure of fuse (a) could indicate a problem in the stabiliser module or within the subsequent mixer circuitry.
+Fuse (b) protects the Auxiliary +24V DC output (pin 12 of the 'D' connector).
 The failure of fuse (c) would indicate that the power output module has been seriously damaged.
-Output transistors and associated driver transistors may have failed, so simple fuse replacement is therefore inadvisable.
+Output FETs and associated driver circuitry may have failed, so simple fuse replacement is therefore unlikely to be fruitful.

 If a fuse blows repeatedly, a fault is indicated.
 Do not attempt to force the amplifier by fitting larger fuses.
-All standard fuses should be replaced as a matter of routine every year if in regular use.
+All standard fuses should be replaced as a matter of routine every year if in regular use in critical installations.

-When replacing fuses, disconnect the mains supply and allow a few minutes for capacitors to discharge.
+When replacing fuses, disconnect the AC and DC supplies and allow a few minutes for the PSU capacitors to discharge.